matrix-org/synapse/docs/usage/configuration/config_documentation.md

 The file should be a plain text file, containing only the shared secret.

-If this file does not exist, Synapse will create a new signing key on startup and store it in this file.
+If this file does not exist, Synapse will create a new shared secret on startup and store it in this file.

 Example configuration:
 ```yaml